The Ordinance on Industrial Safety and Health specifies regulations that must be observed for occupational safety when handling work equipment.

 Systems requiring monitoring must be assembled, installed and operated following technical regulations and standards.
 At regular intervals, a responsible monitoring center or a person qualified to do so must check these systems.
 The safety and functionality of the other above mentioned work equipment should also be checked regularly.

 The amendment implements European law as well as new findings in occupational safety and health and the requirements derived from them.
 It has also been made more transparent and meaningful, making it easier to implement in practice.

 The new version takes much more account of particular accident black spots when handling work equipment.
-These include maintenance work, special operating conditions, faults and manipulations.
+These include maintenance of equipment, vehicles or building work, special operating conditions, faults and manipulations.
 Also new are special requirements to reduce ergonomic and psychological stress at the workplace.